hyperledger-archives/sawtooth-core/docs/source/sawtooth_developers_guide/architecture_overview.rst

     * Example code, in the form of games, which demonstrate key concepts of Sawtooth Lake
-    * Tools including a Vagrant environment for easily launching a network of validators
+    * Tools including a Vagrant environment and Dockerfiles for easily launching a network of validators
     * Source files for this documentation

 Core Architecture